 Instructions

-- Whisk together the flour, baking powder, sugar and salt for the scones and place in the fridge.
+- Whisk together the flour, baking powder, sugar and salt for the scones in a medium bowl.

-- Whisk together the egg, vanilla extract, and yogurt/coconut cream and set aside.
+- Whisk together the egg, vanilla extract, and yogurt in a large bowl.
+Set aside.

-- Add the remaining wet ingredients and use a fork to combine the dough until it holds together.
-If it is not coming together, add more yogurt/coconut cream 1 tablespoon at a time.
+- Add the remaining wet ingredients to the dry ingredients and use a fork to combine the scone dough until it holds together.

 - Preheat the oven to 350F.

-- When ready to bake, top the scones with the crumble topping, pressing down gently.
-Slice the dough into 8 scones and separate them on the baking sheet.
+- When ready to bake, slice the dough into 8 scones and separate them on the baking sheet.
 They will expand during baking.

 - Let cool for 10 minutes on the baking sheet before transferring to a wire rack to finish cooling.

-- When ready to serve, mix together ¼ cup of powdered sugar with 1 tablespoon of yogurt/coconut cream until you have a thin mixture.
+- When ready to serve, mix together the powdered sugar and yogurt until you have a thin mixture.
 Add more yogurt if it is too thin.
-Drizzle over the scones and enjoy!
+Drizzle over the tops of the scones and enjoy!

 Leave a Reply